 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-2. A capacity building framework is under preparation, which is based on the findings of the country diagnostic studies, and in consultation with the various DMC stakeholders, as well as with ADB regional departments.
+The capacity building workshops for DMC officials, private sector and civil society stakeholders will be conducted in a phased manner to enable relevant content development and availability of appropriate resource persons.
 Areas to be covered include home, community and residential based elderly care services and facilities, human resources, financing and insurance systems, monitoring and evaluation programs, among others.
-Capacity building workshops for DMC officials, private sector and civil society stakeholders will be conducted in a phased manner to enable relevant content development and availability of appropriate resource persons.
-The first capacity building workshop is expected to take place in April 2018 in Indonesia.
 Other regional training and capacity-building workshops to develop policies and plans for elderly care services, in collaboration with ADBI, Tsao Foundation, and other development partners to include Centers of Excellence, research institutions, and private sector are planned in the coming months.

-4. Under the third output on networking and dissemination, the TA provides for the establishment of partnerships with centers of excellence.
-A Knowledge Partnership Agreement (KPA) with Tsao Foundation was signed on 27 December 2017 to develop and implement innovative and focused activities of common interest to support the strengthening of DMC's capacity in elderly care.
+The TA also provides for the establishment of partnerships with centers of excellence.
+A Knowledge Partnership Agreement (KPA) with Tsao Foundation was signed on 27 December 2017 to provide additional technical expertise for the TA activities on capacity building, networking, peer review, and knowledge creation.
+Innovative and focused activities to support the strengthening of DMC's capacity in elderly care will be developed under the KPA.
 The Tsao Foundation is a Singapore-based institution focusing on community-based services for aging population in Singapore, and research on aging in general.
-Similar partnership or collaboration with other centers of excellence will be established to provide additional technical expertise for the TA activities on capacity building, networking, peer review, and knowledge creation.
+Similar partnership or collaboration with other centers of excellence will be established.
 The elderly care policies and planning and investment strategies of DMCs can benefit from the experience of Hong Kong, China; Japan; the Republic of Korea; and Singapore, which have been the region's leaders in addressing the demands for elderly care in ways that are adapted to their needs and circumstances.
 Discussions with other centers of excellence are ongoing.

-6. The TA, particularly the two regional conferences promoted the visibility of both JFPR and e-Asia and Knowledge Partnership Fund within and outside ADB.
+The TA promotes the visibility of both JFPR and e-Asia and Knowledge Partnership Fund in the various workshops, training, and capacity building activities within and outside ADB.
 The logos of both financiers were prominently displayed on all workshop materials including backdrop, agenda, signages, and IDs and publicity material.
-Financial assistance was specifically mentioned in all correspondence leading up to the event, with specific acknowledgment of the financial support at the start of both conferences.
-The two events were posted in ADB Today.
+Financial assistance was specifically mentioned in all correspondence leading up to the event, with specific acknowledgment of the financial support at the start of workshops, national consultations, trainings, and conferences.

 |Geographical Location||Indonesia - Nation-wide; Mongolia - Nation-wide; Sri Lanka - Nation-wide; Thailand - Nation-wide; Tonga - Nation-wide; Viet Nam - Nation-wide|